-Problem Employees and the Hazards of Disregarding ERISA Information RequestsAdded by Hawley Troxell in News on October 27, 2011
+Problem Employees and the Hazards of Disregarding ERISA Information RequestsAdded by Hawley Troxell in Articles & Publications, Business Law, Employment Law on October 27, 2011

 A recent case from the 5th Circuit Court of Appeals, Kujanek v.
 Houston Poly Bag I Ltd., highlights a number of important ERISA rules that may come up in the context of contentious employee terminations.
 The take-away from this case is that employers must be diligent in responding to an employee’s ERISA document and information requests, even if the employee has not satisfied the technical plan rules for making the request (and even if the employee has created problems for the employer).

 The backdrop of this case was the resignation of employment by Kenneth Kujanek and the subsequent litigation claims made by Houston Poly that Kujanek breached his employment agreement and damaged the company.
 The contentious resignation and resulting litigation apparently contributed to a complete break-down in communications between Kujanek and Houston Poly.
 Accordingly, Kujanek requested account distribution information from Houston Poly’s retirement plan by contacting the plan’s financial advisor (instead of the plan’s administrator).
 The financial advisor passed the request on to Houston Poly, but Houston Poly disregarded the request on the basis that Kujanek did not comply with the technical requirements of the plan for requesting plan information from the administrator.